top of page

 The Spanish capital is an exciting city from the word go!
-We had all of 72 hours at our disposal in Madrid and there was lots of ground to cover.
+We had all of 72 hours at our disposal in Madrid, and there was a lot of ground to cover.
 There were 10 attractions in all that we wanted to see.
 I've divided these attractions into a 3-day itinerary.

 The Top 10 not-to-miss attractions are